FOLLOW US

 EU nationals: When travelling from one border-free Schengen country to another by car, you are not required to show a passport or national ID card.
 However, transport providers like airlines, train operators and ferry companies will require you to show your passport or ID card to prove your identity.

-Non-EU nationals: To enter the Czech Republic or Czechia, you must have a valid passport issued within the past ten years and with at least three months validity left after the anticipated date of departure from the Czech Republic, along with a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter the Czech Republic or Czechia, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
+You must also have a return ticket and sufficient funds for the length of stay.

 Czechia is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.